anandjha90/MASTER-THE-ART-OF-EXTRACT-TRANSFORM-LOAD-WITH-MATILLION/README.md

 I WELCOME YOU ALL INTO THE WORLD OF ANALYTICS📊

-So finally the much awaited course :  MASTER DATA ANALYTICS USING CLOUD TECHNOLOGIES & ML WITH flat INR 4️⃣9️⃣9️⃣9️⃣ or 6️⃣0️⃣💰 all those who wants to grab their seats and 10% discount should click and buy so as to reform your ANALYTICS JOURNEY and be Industry ready
+So finally the much-awaited course for all the Data Engineering folks to MASTER one of the HIDDEN GEM in the Data Engineering world, a tool for TRANSFORM, EXTRACT & LOAD which offers a wide range of CLOUD CONNECTIVITY - MATILLION is here for you all with flat 50% OFF at just INR 499 or 6$ in just 30 DAYS.

+Yessssss you heard it right and am bringing you this course just to take your Data Engineering Skills to the next level.

+Match the speed and scale of your data demands - Accelerate your data work and build pipelines faster to deliver business-ready data, with as much or as little code as you like.

+Trusted by the world's best data teams - TUI, AUTODESK, DocuSign, CISCO, Western Union, Slack, and many MORE.

-Now🚀 Elevate Your Career in Analytics! 📈
+Now🚀 Elevate Your Career in Data Engineering !!

-🔎📊 Dive into the world of data analytics with our hands-on course.
-From data cleaning to advanced analytics, we cover it all!
+🔎📊 Dive into the world of data engineering with our hands-on course.
+From data extraction to transformation to advanced loading, we cover it all!

 What you'll learn?

-📊 10 demanded Industrial Tools ,
+📊 Highly Demanded Industrial ETL Tool ,
 🎯 Unlock Data-Driven Decisions!
 📊 Analyze Trends, 📈
 👨‍💻👩‍💻Measure Success!
 💡 Boost Resume
-📱 Stay Ahead.
+📱 Stay Ahead with Technology.

 Why choose our course?